Quia Home Home FAQ About Log in Subscribe now 30-day free trial

 need for an identityFromm idea that we need to be seen as a unique individual

-Horneyneo-Freud; focuses on the role of the parent child relationship in determining personality
+Horneyneo-Freud; focuses on the role of the parent child relationship and security/insecurity in determining personality

 insecurityHorney idea that we feel unsafe and unsure and that it is the parents' responsibility to provide a sense of security